AtulanZaman/terragrunt-project-factory-gcp/README.md

 ## TODO
 1. Write explanation of how it works
 1. Update example with different service accounts for team directories
 1. Create branches for variations.
-Variations can be like, integrating with FAST Fabring project eg.
+Variations can be like, integrating with FAST Fabric project factory pattern eg.

 ## Expalanation